FarahQan/reading-notes-1/class-01.md

 - How we Help Old Browsers Understand the page.

-                                The begining of Part Three
+                                The beginning of Part Three

 * ### What the main difference between Traditional HTML Layouts and HTML5 Layout is: